Checkpoint Sync to Object Store

 Synchronizing checkpoints to object store is a highly experimental feature.

-Checkpoint sync is supported only with the file backend and uses
+Checkpoint sync uses the file storage backend with

 rclone under the hood to interact with S3-compatible